 Supreme Court allows Mississippi social media law to go into effect

-The Supreme Court on Thursday refused to intervene on a lower court decision that affirmed a Mississippi law requiring users to verify their ages before using social media sites such as Facebook, Instagram, and Snapchat.
+The Supreme Court on Thursday refused to intervene in a lower court decision that affirmed a Mississippi law requiring users to verify their ages before using social media sites such as Facebook, Instagram and Snapchat.

 In contrast, the Mississippi law requires all users to verify their ages before using common social media sites ranging from Facebook to Nextdoor, a social media site that connects people to their nearby neighbors.

-NetChoice, a tech industry association committed to "protecting online freedom" sued, arguing that the law unconstitutionally restricted nine of its member websites: websites mentioned above, including Facebook, Instagram, and YouTube.
+NetChoice, a tech industry association committed to "protecting online freedom," sued, arguing that the law unconstitutionally restricts nine of its member websites: websites mentioned above, including Facebook, Instagram and YouTube.

-Netchoice argues that the law violates the First Amendment's guarantee of free speech without governmental interference.
-The "monitoring-and-censorship requirements for vague categories of speech," Netchoice argued, limits individuals' access to important information ranging from university professors' online lectures, to statements from political leaders, and other creative content.
+NetChoice argued that the law violates the First Amendment's guarantee of free speech without governmental interference.
+The "monitoring-and-censorship requirements for vague categories of speech," NetChoice argued, limits individuals' access to important information, ranging from university professors' online lectures to statements from political leaders, and other creative content.

-A district court agreed with Netchoice, temporarily stopping the Mississippi law from going into effect while proceedings continued in the lower courts.
-But, the conservative Fifth Circuit Court of Appeals lifted the temporary block, without addressing whether or not the law violates the First Amendment.
+A District Court agreed with NetChoice, temporarily stopping the Mississippi law from going into effect while proceedings continued in the lower courts.
+But the conservative 5th Circuit Court of Appeals lifted the temporary block, without addressing whether the law violates the First Amendment.

-The Supreme Court refused to block the Fifth Circuit's decision, allowing at least temporarily, for the Mississippi law to go into effect.
+The Supreme Court refused to block the 5th Circuit's decision, allowing, at least temporarily, for the Mississippi law to go into effect.

 Copyright 2025 NPR